 Inventing Reality Summer Program 2017 Onshape Tutorial

 During our summer program, this project was taught to students from 6-12th grade.
 For the first day, we introduced the project to students and distributed boxes of parts.
+To save students some time, we created their Onshape accounts before the camp started and made a copy of our starter document under each account.
+The starter document includes a few incomplete part studios as well as the part studios of the more complex parts students won't be designing plus models of the purchased electronics and hardware.
+This allows students to create a complete Onshape assembly when finished designing their car.
 Returning students immediately began designing the car from the comprehensive slide decks.
 We then introduced the basics of MCAD, Onshape, and 3D printing to newer students or those who wanted a refresher.
 Each morning of the week, we would give a short, 20 minute lesson on an important topic/idea of 3D printing or Onshape before students set to work on their projects again.
 By the end of the week, all students of all ages successfully completed the project with time to spare for races.
 Since everybody works at a different pace, students that finished early set up a miniature race course and obstacle course to test their cars on.
 With only a week to complete this project, we decided to give students certain parts which took us months to perfect to save them time and ensure everybody could go home with a functional car by the end of the week.
 We gave them: the rear drive gear, bottom plate, front wheel axle mounts, the 2430 Motor Mount, and the front steering rack.
 If time permits, we highly suggest having students design all parts from scratch.

 Things we suggest encouraging to students:

 - Always triple check your design before submitting it for printing or cutting, but never expect to get everything perfect the first time.
 3D printers are powerful because they allow rapid prototyping and make improving your design much much easier!